benchristel/odd/README.md

 for resolving the ambiguity, described in later sections.

-Representations of odd links may differ between markup languages, but they _always_ include a content hash.
-The authority and strategy are optional.
+Representations of odd links may differ between markup languages, but they _always_ include a content hash and an authority (e.g. the href attribute in the example above).
+The strategy is optional.

 ## Requesting Content